Computational complexity of injective projected entangled pair states: Weakly injective PEPS are hard to contract

-We consider a general $\postBQP$ problem instance, corresponding to a unitary quantum circuit $U$ on $n+1$ qubits and of size $\poly(n)$ as above.
+Let $U$ be the unitary on $n$ qubits corresponding to the circuit $\mathcal{C}$ as above.
 The first output qubit is designated as the postselection register, hence we write the circuit output as

 where $\ket{\psi_0}$ and $\ket{\psi_1}$ are normalised states.
 Crucially, we may assume that $\alpha_0 = 2^{-\O(n)}$~\cite{Aaronson2005}, which below will set the scale for errors in the fault-tolerant computation.
-The postselected state is $\ket{\psi_0}$, upon which we consider the expectation of an observable $O$ acting on the first qubit,
+The postselected state is $\ket{\psi_0}$, upon which we consider the expectation of an observable $O$, $\|O\|=1$ acting on the first qubit,

-Measuring $x$ to constant precision will be sufficient to decide the problem in \cref{def:postbqp}.
-A problem that arises when embedding \postBQP{} in injective PEPS is that the available projection gates are not perfect and can suppress the unwanted amplitude only by a constant factor $\eta$ (see \cref{eq:noisy-map}).
+Our aim is to design a fault-tolerant circuit such that the measurement of $O$ on its output qubit is within $\O(\eta)$ of $x$.
+A problem that arises in the noisy setting is that the available projection gates are not perfect and can suppress the unwanted amplitude only by a constant factor $\eta$ (see \cref{eq:noisy-map}).
 To be able to project down to a level set by the amplitude $\alpha_0=\exp(-\O(n))$, we classically copy the data on the postselection register to $m-1$ additional qubits ($m=\O(n)$) by applying $\CNOT$ gates after the circuit $U$.
 This yields a circuit $\tilde U$ with ideal output

 Next, we fix $k \geq 1$, and consider the encoded version of $\tilde U$ under a $k$-fold concatenated QECC.
 Following the conclusions of \cref{sec:fault tolerance}, if the noise is below threshold, $\eta < \eta_{\thresh}$, the output of this circuit is correct with a probability $p_{\mathrm{good}}=1-p_{\mathrm{bad}}$, where \cref{lem:threshold theorem} guarantees that $p_{\bad} \leq \poly(n) \exp[-\exp(\Omega(k))]$.
-Thus, we can write the output state after (i) running $\tilde U$ fault tolerantly, (ii) decoding the output qubit and the $m$ postselection qubits using the decoding channel $D_k$ and (iii) tracing the $n-1$ extraneous qubits as (see also the illustration \cref{fig:postbqp circuits})
+Thus, we can write the output state after (i) running $\tilde U$ fault tolerantly, (ii) decoding the output qubit and the $m$ postselection qubits using the decoding channel $D_k$ and (iii) tracing the $n-1$ extraneous qubits as (see also the illustration \cref{fig:postbqp circuits}(b))

 where the channel $\V$ corresponds to the decoding errors on a single qubits, which can be constructed to be all the same and independent (\cref{lem:decoding error}).
 Let $c(\eta)=\O(\eta)$ (independent of $n,m,\tilde U$), such that we can decompose the single-qubit error channels as $\V=(1-c(\eta))\mathcal I+c(\eta)\Delta$, where $\mathcal I$ is the identity channel, and $\Delta$ is some other channel.